 As you can see from the above, the JR West ticket buying system is a bit clunky.
 Moreover, it only covers tickets for west Japan and doesn’t cover the all-country Japan Rail Pass (which is what most tourists need).
 Here are some better ways to buy Japan train tickets and rail passes online:

-- Voyagin is an authorized online dealer of Japan Rail Passes that we use for our own Japan Rail Pass purchases.
+- You can buy directly from an authorized online dealer of Japan Rail Passes

-- Voyagin also sells reserved seat shinkansen tickets online.
+- You can also buy reserved seat shinkansen tickets online.

 For all the details of the Japan Rail Pass, and some great tips on how to make the best use of one, see Japan Rail Pass: How to Make the Most of It.